 However, I would advise you to ask about what money factor or finance fee the lessor is assigning to you in order to get an idea about how expensive the deal you’re getting actually is.

 Often all you see shown on a lease contract is a “bottom-line” monthly payment figure after the calculations have been done by the dealer in the back office.
-So sometimes it’s hard to tell if you’re getting a good deal or not without asking what are the component parts of your monthly lease payments.
+So sometimes it’s hard to tell if you’re getting a good deal or not without asking what the component parts of your monthly lease payments are.
 Make sure you do this.